snori74/auto-luc/INSTALL.md

     vim ~/.auto-luc/config

-Note 1: You will need to edit the value of time_bump in bot_script.py based on your timezone
+Note 1: You will need to edit the value of time_bump in bot_script.py based on the timezone of your server

 Note 2: The format for _.auto-luc/config_ is given in _settings.py_.